Austrian glass decorated with gold from the end of the 19th century

 Description

 Austrian glass with a polylobed base, decorated with gold from the late 19th century, featuring oval tables with central ornamentation.
-In good condition, with minimal tarnishing consistent with age.
+In good condition, with only minimal tarnishing consistent with the age.

-Many styles characterize antique furniture, but a few key ones can be distinguished.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style was prevalent.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles distinguish antique furniture, but a few key ones can be highlighted.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early 20th-century variants include Neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese "barocco"—meaning an irregularly shaped pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+The next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, there was also an interest in mythology and antiquity, leading to supports and legs shaped like animals.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also introduced many new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description with photographs.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details